magomimmo/modern-cljs/doc/tutorial-14.md

 ### A kind of TDD

-By modifying the `shopping.html` file and disabling the JavaScript from the browser, we have just exercized a kind of TDD (Test Driven Development) simulation.
+By modifying the `shopping.html` file and disabling the JavaScript from the browser, we have just exercized a kind of virtual TDD (Test Driven Development) simulation.

-To fix the failure we just met, we need to add a fictional route to the `defroutes` macro call.
+To fix the failure we just met, we need to add a route for the "/shopping" request to the `defroutes` macro call.
 Open the `src/clj/modern_cljs/core.clj` file and add the "/shopping" POST route as follows.

 ```clojure
 (defroutes app-routes